Click HERE to donate to LHA

 President and Founder, and the first Tulane student group.

-The new building: teamwork was abundant on moving day!
+The new building: teamwork on moving day!
+Owning this building

 The current full-time Tibetan staff of LHA Charitable Trust

-now manages four websites, a language school, a computer
+now manages four websites, a language school, a trade school,

-LHA's President and Founder greeted the Dalai Lama
+LHA's President and Founder with His Holiness the Dalai Lama

 during his 2013 visit to New Orleans, Louisiana.